briandrum/codes.forchagrin.com/_chapters/chapter-931-water.md

 ## 931.03   Water connection charges

-(Editor’s note: Water connection charges are now contained in "Regulations of the Water Department" adopted under Section 931.02.)
+(Editor's note: Water connection charges are now contained in "Regulations of the Water Department" adopted under Section 931.02.)

 ## 931.04   Billing periods: surcharge for late payments

-(Editor’s note: Former Section 931.04 was repealed by Ordinance 1979-1154, passed April 9, 1979.
+(Editor's note: Former Section 931.04 was repealed by Ordinance 1979-1154, passed April 9, 1979.
 Provisions relative to billing periods and penalties for late payments are contained in "Regulations of the Water Department" adopted under Section 931.02.)

 ## 931.05   Meter rental charges

-(Editor’s note: Meter rental charges are now established in the "Regulations of the Water Department" adopted under Section 931.02 and no longer included in the Codified Ordinances.)
+(Editor's note: Meter rental charges are now established in the "Regulations of the Water Department" adopted under Section 931.02 and no longer included in the Codified Ordinances.)

 ## 931.06   Miscellaneous charges

-(Editor’s note: Former Section 931.06 was repealed by Ordinance 1979-1154, passed April 9, 1979.
+(Editor's note: Former Section 931.06 was repealed by Ordinance 1979-1154, passed April 9, 1979.
 Provisions relative to miscellaneous charges are now contained in "Regulations of the Water Department" adopted under Section 931.02.)

 ## 931.07   Extensions outside municipality prohibited

-(Editor’s note: Former Section 931.07 was repealed by Ordinance 1988-39, passed May 9, l 988.)
+(Editor's note: Former Section 931.07 was repealed by Ordinance 1988-39, passed May 9, l 988.)

 ## 931.99   Penalty